ibm-cloud-docs/openwhisk/openwhisk_rest_api.md

 ### Triggers with Feed Actions
 {: #openwhisk_rest_api_triggers_feed}

-There are special triggers that can be created using a feed action.
-The feed action it's an action that helps with the configuration of a feed provider that will be in charge of firing the trigger whenever there is an event for the trigger.
+Special triggers can be created by using a feed action.
+The feed action is an action that helps with the configuration of a feed provider that is in charge of firing the trigger whenever an event for the trigger occurs.
 Learn more about these feed providers in the [feeds.md] documentation.

 Some of the available triggers that leverage a feed action are periodic/alarms, Slack, Github, Cloudant/Couchdb, and messageHub/Kafka.
 You also can create your own feed action and feed provider.

-Let's create a trigger with name `periodic` to be fired at a specified frequency, every 2 hours (i.e. 02:00:00, 04:00:00, ...).
+Create a trigger with name `periodic` to be fired at a specified frequency, every 2 hours (for example, 02:00:00, 04:00:00, ...).

-Using the CLI this will be done with one command
+Using the CLI, run the following command to create the trigger:
 ```bash
 wsk trigger create periodic --feed /whisk.system/alarms/alarm \
   --param cron "0 */2 * * *" -v
 ```
 {: pre}

-As you will see because we are using the `-v` flag is that two HTTP requests are sent, one is to create a trigger `periodic` and the other is to invoke a feed action `/whisk.system/alarms/alarm` with the parameters to configure the feed provider to fire the trigger every 2 hours.
+Since the `-v` flag is used, two HTTP requests are sent.
+One is to create a trigger that is called `periodic`, and the other is to invoke the feed action.
+The feed action, `/whisk.system/alarms/alarm`, is sent the parameters to configure the feed provider to fire the trigger every 2 hours.

-To do the same with the REST API, lets create the trigger first
+To achieve this activity with the REST API, create the trigger first like so:
 ```bash
 curl -u $AUTH https://openwhisk.ng.bluemix.net/api/v1/namespaces/_/triggers/periodic?overwrite=true \
 -X PUT -H "Content-Type: application/json" \